-- Farmers and farm advisors will have a better understanding of nitrogen dynamics and management due to committee research and outreach.
+- Farmers and farm advisors will have a better understanding of N dynamics and management due to committee research and outreach.

-- Nitrogen management practices will improve in at least some agricultural sectors due to increased understanding, or due to the development or refinement of N decision tools.
+- Nitrogen management practices will improve in some agricultural sectors due to increased understanding, or due to the development or refinement of N decision tools.

-(2018):Joint studies initiated here or earlier based on successful proposals (proposals may continue, but probably only studies initiated by 2018 will be completed during the life of the project).
+(2023):Joint studies initiated here or earlier based on successful proposals (proposals may continue, but probably only studies initiated by 2023 will be completed during the life of the project.

 Projected ParticipationView Appendix E: Participation

-Several committee members (Fernández, Laboski, Mengel, Sawyer, Scharf, and Steinke) have Extension appointments and are regularly engaged in outreach as in important part of their job duties.
-These individuals will take the lead in outreach activities, particularly with outcomes that are of importance to farmers and farm advisors.
+Several committee members (Fernández, Laboski, Mengel, Sawyer, Scharf, and Steinke) have formal Extension appointments and are regularly engaged in outreach as an important part of their job duties.
+Other committee members participate in ad hoc Extension/Outreach activities.
+The members with formal Extension appointments will take the lead in outreach activities, particularly with outcomes that are of importance to farmers and farm advisors.
 Decision tools are expected to fall into this category.
 Face-to-face meetings, field days, newsletters, farm press, radio interviews, webinars, and individual websites are all likely to be used as outreach media.

 The Member-at-Large is responsible for all local arrangements for meetings of the committee.
 They will also assume the duties of the secretary in the event that the secretary is unable to attend a meeting, or is required to assume the responsibilities of the chair.

 The Executive Committee will review and make recommendations concerning the conduct of business by the technical Committee.
 The Technical Committee will have a regularly scheduled annual meeting.
 In addition, the Chair may call other meetings of the Technical Committee and the Administrative Adviser as deemed necessary.